 - You may also begin searching for caretakers for your baby at this time.

 The second trimester of pregnancy is a time when the baby begins to increase in size.
-You may consume recommended amounts of nutrients and supplements to meet their growing needs.
 Although you may experience a few symptoms and discomfort due to the increased size of the uterus, most of them are manageable through lifestyle changes.

 - What to Expect in the Second Trimester.